On regularity and the word problem for free idempotent generated semigroups: Actions of idempotents on -classes

 Substantial information about a semigroup may be gained by studying its ideal structure.
 One of the most fundamental tools in this regard are the five equivalence relations called \emph{Green's relations}.
 Given a semigroup $S$, we define for $a,b\in S$:

 where $S^1$ denotes $S$ with an identity element adjoined (unless $S$ already has one); hence, these three relations record when two elements of $S$ generate the same principal right, left, and two-sided ideals, respectively.
-Furthermore, we let $\H=\R\cap\L$, while $\D=\R\circ\L=\L\circ\R$ is the join of the equivalences $\R$ and $\L$.
+Furthermore, we let $\H=\R\cap\L$ and $\D=\R\circ\L$, and remark that $\D$ is the join of the equivalences $\R$ and $\L$ because $\R\circ\L=\L\circ\R$.
 As is well known, for finite semigroups we always have $\D=\J$, while in general the inclusions $\H\subseteq\R,\L\subseteq\D\subseteq\J$ hold.
 The $\R$-class of $a$ is denoted by $R_a$, and in a similar fashion we use the notation $L_a,J_a,H_a$ and $D_a$.

 Recall that an element $a$ of a semigroup $S$ is \emph{(von Neumann) regular} if there exists $a'\in S$ such that $aa'a=a$.
-If $a$ is an element of a semigroup $S$ we say $a'$ is an inverse of $a$ if $aa'a=a$ and $a'aa'=a'$.
+If $a$ is an element of a semigroup $S$ we say $a'$ is an \emph{inverse} of $a$ if $aa'a=a$ and $a'aa'=a'$.
 Note that an element with an inverse is necessarily regular.
 In fact, the converse is also true: every regular element has an inverse.
 It is well known that a single $\D$-class consists either entirely of regular or non-regular elements; see \cite[Proposition 2.3.1]{HoBook}.
 Therefore, regular $\D$-classes are precisely those containing idempotents, and for each idempotent $e$, the $\H$-class $H_e$ is a group with identity $e$.
 In fact, this is a maximal subgroup of the semigroup under consideration and all maximal subgroups arise in this way.

 The following result is due to Howie and Lallement \cite[Lemma~1.1]{HL}.

 \begin{lem}[Howie--Lallement Lemma] Let $S$ be a semigroup and let $e,f \in E(S)$.
 If $ef \in S$ is regular then $ef$ has an idempotent inverse $g$ such that $ge=g$ and $fg=g$. \end{lem} \begin{proof} We outline the proof here for completeness.
 Since $ef$ is regular it has an inverse $x$ in $S$ satisfying $ ef x ef = ef$, and $x ef x = x$.
 Then $(fxe)^2 = f(xefx)e = fxe$, so $fxe$ is an idempotent.
 Now routine calculations show the result holds by taking $g = fxe \in E(S)$. \end{proof}